AMC AMX: Assembly in Australia

-A total of 24 right hand drive 1969 model year AMXs were hand assembled under license in Australia by Australian Motor Industries (AMI) between August, 1969, and July, 1970.
+A total of 24 right-hand drive 1969 model-year AMXs were hand-assembled under license in Australia by Australian Motor Industries (AMI) between August 1969 and July 1970.
 They used the name Rambler AMX as AMI produced the Rambler range of cars since October 1960.
 Complete knock down (CKD) kits were shipped from Kenosha, Wisconsin to AMI's facilities at Port Melbourne in Victoria.
-Only three colours were offered: White, Safety Wattle Yellow, and Signal Red.
+Only three colors were offered: White, Safety Wattle Yellow, and Signal Red.

-Differences to the RHD Australian AMXs (compared to the U.S. models) included different outside rear-view mirrors, and black vinyl trim inside the "AMX" circle logo on the C-pillars.
+Differences to the RHD Australian AMXs (compared to the U.S. models) included different outside rear-view mirrors and black vinyl trim inside the "AMX" circle logo on the C-pillars.
 As with other Australian-assembled AMC models built in right-hand drive, windscreen wipers were not reversed, remaining LHD pattern, but the power brake booster and heater on the firewall were swapped over.
 Although the power steering pump remained in its usual left location, the remainder of the steering components were on the right side of the car.
 The cars came with 343 CID and automatic transmission, power steering, power disk brakes, "twin-grip" rear axle, and other items that were optional on the U.S. models.
-All of the Australian AMX interiors were finished in black and featured unique seats, door panels, and a fiberglass RHD dashboard with a wood-grained instrument cluster in front of the driver.
-The Australian AMXs came with a large high level of equipment and were promoted as "personal super cars".
+All Australian AMX interiors were finished in black and featured unique seats, door panels, and a fiberglass RHD dashboard with a wood-grained instrument cluster in front of the driver.
+The Australian AMXs came with a significant level of equipment and were promoted as "personal super cars".

 Concept and show cars

 1966 AMX

 A concept car with a folding exposed rear seat was introduced by AMC at the 1966 Society of Automotive Engineers convention in Detroit.
 This was the first "AMX" (American Motors Experimental) named car.
 The sports car design features a rumble seat for two additional passengers that was described as a "Ramble Seat" in homage to the automaker's predecessor Rambler models.
-This back seat folds into the trunk space and the rear window flips down, but these are not fully weatherproofed designs.
-The roof design also has no "A" pillars providing for greater visibility.
+This back seat folds into the trunk space, and the rear window flips down, but these are not fully weatherproof designs.
+The roof design also has no "A" pillars, providing greater visibility.
 The fiberglass-bodied "pushmobile" concept has no interior, engine, drivetrain, or suspension.
-It was widely covered by the automotive media and appeared on several auto magazine covers.
-It was painted in orange or a metallic blue to be shown on the auto show circuit.
+The concept was widely covered by the automotive media and the car featured on several auto magazine covers.
+It was painted orange or metallic blue to be shown on the auto show circuit.
 It received positive reviews that convinced management to put the car into production.

 This 1966 AMX also gave rise to several other AMX show cars.